bitfalls/bitfalls_content/authors/filip-srdoc/15-porezi/en_US/final.md

 We're leaving this space open to interpretation, and are inviting you to give us your opinions and your country's facts and decisions - bonus points if you can back them up by linking to official declarations we can link to in the text!

+At the moment of publication, this article failed to credit the original author of the post used as inspiration, rather linking only to the source.
+Bitfalls apologizes for this slip-up, which has now been rectified.
+Both links have been amended

 ---

 If you found this article useful or interesting, please [consider donating][donate] to keep our operation running.